How ocarinas work

 The sound production mechanism of an ocarina consists of the following components:

 - Finger holes

-When you blow into the windway, the air that you are blowing travels across the sound hole as a flat sheet.
+When you blow into the windway, the air that you are blowing travels across the sound hole as a flat sheet, and this sheet can function as a reed.
 As it does so, the moving air syphons additional air with it, which can either pull air into, or out of the chamber.

 - Initially, the air flows out of the chamber, cleating a low pressure in the chamber.

 - As it does so, it causes the pressure in the chamber to drop, which pulls the air reed towards the inside of the chamber.